shanegehring/funke-machine/dacpd/README.md

 1. The modified shairport server (DACP ID and Active Remote ID info)
 2. User messages like 'nextitem', 'previtem', etc.

+It also sends messages to the GPIO daemon that indicate when a new AirPlay client is attached or detached.

 Example of how to send a user message...